RogerHuba/roger_python_guide/class_09/facilitator.md

 ## Code Challenge 9 Review

-- Reverse a  linked list
+- Zip a  linked list

-- is a linked list a palindrome
+### Go over code for game of greed

- Quick overview in invision on how to accomplish this
+- Review any files or methods the students want to see.

-## Get Scorer's Method
+- Have them code review it line by line or method by method.